 *Please note, locations shown on the maps are approximations only

-The castle is located truly in the heart of Ireland, with an hour and a half drive of Dublin; the same distance from the Atlantic Ocean at Sligo or the Irish Sea.
+The castle is located truly in the heart of Ireland, with an hour and a half drive to Dublin.
 It is less than an hour's drive from Northern Ireland or the preeminent Irish heritage sites of Newgrange, Trim, the Hill of Tara or the River Shannon.
 There are plenty of things to keep the visitor for three or four engaging days touring in the area, enjoying many popular and preeminent sites in Ireland.

-Learning to fly or enjoying a fly-over of the area can be arranged.
-Where flying lessons are available from qualified instructors.
+Learning to fly or enjoying a fly-over of the area can be arranged through Oliver's VIP Concierge Team.
 The nearest airport is in Abbeyshrule.

 Lough Sheelin offers opportunities for sailing enthusiasts.
 Dromineer and Garrykennedy on the River Shannon are ideally suited for those who sail for fun or in competition.
 Sailing courses are available in some areas.

 The Irish Midlands offer an abundance of hiking opportunities: Why not try the Boyne Way, Navan to Slane, or the walking trails around Loughcrew Hills.
 The Cavan Way offers excellent opportunities for the walker, as do the many unmarked trails and side roads.
 Mullaghmeen, an extensive forest park only a short distance from the Castle, is the most well known in this area.
 With its splendid beauty, it is a delight for all walkers and nature enthusiasts.